 Modern boiler systems for home heating are hydronic systems, meaning the boiler heats water to circulate through the house.
-Although they are closely related to steam boiler systems, but rather than circulating actual steam, hydronic systems have pipes carrying the hot water that radiates heat through either steel radiators or baseboard convectors (sometimes called "fin-tubes").
-Once the radiator or baseboard convector is heated with the hot water, the water is returned back to the boiler to be reheated, and the water circulation loop continues.
+Although they are closely related to older steam boiler systems, hydronic systems are made of pipes that carry hot water that radiates heat through either steel radiators or baseboard connectors, sometimes called "fin-tubes."
+In these systems, once the radiator or baseboard convector absorbs heat from the hot water, the cooled water returns back to the boiler to be reheated, and the water circulation loop continues.
 Steam boiler systems operate in a similar fashion, but rather than hot water flowing through the pipes, it is superheated steam vapor that circulates.

 Components of a Hot Water Boiler

 Understanding the components of a hot water boiler can help with basic troubleshooting.
 A boiler is a bit more complex than a forced air furnace in that it has more parts, valves, and controls.
-However, gas-fired boilers are fairly reliable and, when problems do occur, they are usually related to the expansion tank or water circulation pump(s).
+However, gas-fired boilers are fairly reliable and when problems do occur, they are usually related to the expansion tank or water circulation pump(s).
 The major components of the boiler for a hot water (hydronic) system include:

 Hot Water Supply Side

-- Aquastat: a thermostat that regulates the boiler's temperature
+- Aquastat: A thermostat that regulates the water temperature in the boiler

-- Pressure-reducing valve: automatically maintains correct water level and pressure at about 12 to 15 psi (pounds per square inch)
+- Pressure-reducing valve: Automatically maintains correct water level and pressure at about 12 to 15 pounds per square inch (psi)

-- Expansion tank: allows expansion of water as it heats; there are two types of expansion tank: horizontal-style (older, larger) and diaphragm-style (newer, smaller)
+- Expansion tank: Allows expansion of water as it heats; there are two types of expansion tanks: horizontal-style (older, larger) and diaphragm-style (newer, smaller)

 Hot Water Return Side